Do you know what the most amazing things to do in Koblenz are? If your next trip leads you to this city, here is what to include in your itinerary.

 4. Ehrenbreitstein Fortress

-Ensure your visit to this fantastic city includes a tour of the majestic Ehrenbreitstein Fortress that dates back to the 16th century.
+Ensure your visit to this fantastic city includes a tour of the majestic Ehrenbreitstein Fortress which dates back to the 16th century.
 Initially, it was a castle dating as far back as 1139.
 However, in the 16th century, renovations took place, turning it into the current fortress.

 The fortress stands tall at the banks of the Rhine River, reaching heights of 118m.
 Nothing can prepare you for the marvelous sights that lay behind the walls.
 There are many corridors and high walls that help you understand why it’s a fortress.